mselivanov/port-scanner/README.md

 Application uses by default:
 * localhost as host name
-* 0 as a start port
+* 80 as a start port
-* 65535 as an end range
+* 81 as an end port
 * console as an output destination

 ### Scan ports in a particular range of a host and outputs results to file